eoinlarkin/trax/README.md

 - As a Site User: Information from the uploaded activity file is parsed automatically and populated in the database
 - As a Site Admin / User: The site features an About page with detail on the site features

+In addition to mapping the user stories to Project Kanban board for tracking, development of the webapp was split into the following Sprint milestones:

+- 01 - Develop Initial Functionality
+- 02 - Style and theme site
+- 03 - Enhance Functionality
+- 04 - Bug fixes and Documentation

 ## Design

 In designing the site, I sought to combine a clean design which would highlight the site functionality.
 In order to accelerate development of the site, I used the [TailwindCSS framework](https://tailwindcss.com/).